B2B Lead Generation Glossary

 How do you calculate lead generation ROI?

-Lead generation ROI is calculated as revenue from converted leads minus lead generation costs, divided by lead generation costs, times 100.
-Factor in the full sales cycle timeline and average deal size to get accurate ROI measurements that account for long B2B sales cycles.
+The formula is revenue from converted leads minus lead generation costs, divided by lead generation costs, times 100.
+Run that calculation against your full sales cycle timeline and average deal size, because long B2B sales cycles will distort ROI if you measure too early.

 What makes a lead qualified versus unqualified?